Bernese Mountain Dog Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Bernese Mountain Dog, I would be most concerned about...

 - Providing sufficient exercise.
-Bernese Mountain Dogs definitely don't need or want jogging exercise, but they do need a decent-sized yard where they can romp about.
+Bernese Mountain Dogs definitely don't need or want jogging exercise.
+But they do need a decent-sized fenced yard where they can romp about at will.

-- Separation anxiety.
+- Potential separation anxiety.
 Bernese Mountain Dogs need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing.

 - Providing enough socialization.
 Standoffish by nature, Bernese Mountain Dogs need extensive exposure to people and to unusual sights and sounds.
-Otherwise their natural caution can become shyness or suspiciousness, which is difficult to live with.
+Otherwise their natural caution can become shyness, which is difficult to live with.

-- Stronger temperament in some males.
-Some Bernese Mountain Dogs, particularly young males, are not pushovers to raise and train.
-Some are willful and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+- Strong temperament in some males.
+Some Bernese Mountain Dogs, particularly young males, are willful and dominant (they want to be the boss) and will make you prove that you can make them do things.
 Some Bernese males are also dominant or aggressive toward other male dogs.